htcondor/htcondor-restd/README.md

 The following HTCondor configuration values apply:

 - `CONDOR_HOST`: The hostname of the HTCondor central manager.
+- `RESTD_HIDE_JOB_ATTRS`: A comma or space-separated list of job attributes to redact from queries.
+Attributes in this list will show the value `<REDACTED>` in the jobs and history endpoints.
 - `RESTD_MAX_JOBS`: The maximum number of jobs returned for jobs, grouped_jobs, history, and grouped_history queries.